Design Lessons & Trends, Marketing & Branding Advice

 • Community involvement activities, with photos of your team participating in events.

-Edelstein uses videos to help candidates get a better feeling for the firm’s personality:
+Cades Schutte uses videos and testimonials to help candidates get a better feeling for the firm’s personality:

 4. Add Testimonials from New Hires and Long-Term Employees